-The GIS also contains a depth layer, some geo-referenced video layers to allow a virtual diver to explore a precise underwater location on the earths surface, and a variety of tools and analytics useful for understanding the composition of a given area.
+The GIS data also contains a depth layer, as well as a geo-referenced video layer to allow a virtual diver to explore a precise underwater location on the earth’s surface, and a variety of tools and analytics useful for understanding the habitat composition of a given area.

 We do this because the world’s coral reefs are in crisis.
 Benthic habitat maps are an essential tool in coral reef conservation, providing a snapshot of reefs which scientists and managers can use to track changes in reef composition and structure over time.
-All the maps we produce from our field research and for the Global Reef Expedition are available to view and download on our website and can be used for scientific analyses, education, and management.
-We also offer use of the data that contributed to the maps.
+All the maps we produce from our field research and from the Global Reef Expedition are available to view on our website and can be used for scientific analyses, education, and management.

 World Reef Map

 Our World Reef Map is a global, online, interactive map that allows users to explore all of the coral reefs we have ever surveyed and mapped.
 This award-winning map is the result of years of work by an extended team of dedicated scientists and many months of field research in remote regions of the world.
 The Foundation has made these coral reef habitat maps available to the public in this online platform, and the GIS data that this map is built upon is available for governments and conservation organizations to use in their efforts to protect and conserve coral reefs.